 12 Week Leg Specialization Program To Get Your Wheels Growing

 For bodybuilding purposes, the aesthetic and performance benefits of properly training our lower body are obvious.
 One look at any lineup will tell you who has neglected to train legs with a degree of ferocity to match their upper body.
-Comprising half of our body, and often stubborn in their propensity to grow (forced to carry our bodyweight throughout the day, and naturally large and strong, they require unusually intensive workouts to fully tax), our legs are a make or break body part for any aspiring competitor.
+Comprising half of our body, and often stubborn in their propensity to grow (forced to carry our bodyweight throughout the day, and naturally large and strong, they require unusually intensive workouts to fully tax), our leg workout for mass will make or break body part for any aspiring competitor.

 Unfortunately for many, full leg development is seldom realized.
 Whether due to genetic constraints or, more commonly, sheer laziness and a lack of proper planning, the leg development of many a bodybuilder falls way behind their more showy upper body muscularity.
 But leg training, when approached with the right plan and intensity, is a comparatively easy task – one in which we are only limited by the effort we apply.
 Indeed, by including the right exercises and following effective training protocols we are primed to build massive lower appendages.
 This article will tell you how to gain leg muscles and how to get bigger legs.

 No Pain, No Gain: How to Get Bigger Legs